-- 1. Do not eat or drink anything but water for at least eight hours prior to the Month 6 clinic visit at Northwestern, Tufts, Pittsburgh, and Wake Forest and the Month 12 and 24 clinic visits at all field centers. - 2.
-Bring all your prescription and over-the-counter medications, including vitamins and supplements, insulin, injections, and eye drops that you have taken over the past two weeks in their original containers to the visit (for recording purposes) to the Month 12 clinic visit.
+- 1. Do not eat or drink anything but water for at least eight hours prior to the visit (Months 6 and 12 only). - 2.
+Bring all your prescription and over-the-counter medications, including vitamins and supplements, insulin, injections, and eye drops that you have taken over the past two weeks in their original containers to the visit (for recording purposes).